giovannipbonin/thinkComplexity/README.md

 Projects Include:

-- Experimentally confirming the high clustering of small-world networks.
+- Experimentally confirming the high clustering of small-world networks by simulating graphs ranging from regular to completely irregular graphs